ali6947/GNR602PA/README.md

 `-meani` OR `--mean_image`: Mean for the noise to be added to the image (Default: 0) <br />
 `-meant` OR `--mean_template`: Mean for the noise to be added to the template (Default: 0) <br />

+## Running Instructions
+Please run the above commands to isntall the required packages.
+Then clone this repo and run the below commands inside the folder for the output.

 ## Sample Use Command for Grayscale image <br />
 `python3 NCCMatch.py -i Images/brain.jpg -t Images/brain_target.jpg -thr 0.9 -o -g result.png -iou 0.2`